leonp84/code-institute-project-3/README.md

 -	The Python [getch](https://pypi.org/project/getch/) library and documentation proved very helpful for capturing keypresses within the python terminal.

--	Menu generation, color and tables was done with [Console Menu](https://pypi.org/project/console-menu/), [Colorama](https://pypi.org/project/colorama/) and [Prettytables](https://pypi.org/project/prettytable/).
+-	Menu generation, color and tables were done with [Console Menu](https://pypi.org/project/console-menu/), [Colorama](https://pypi.org/project/colorama/) and [Prettytables](https://pypi.org/project/prettytable/).

 -	All other Python libraries used were credited and explained within the opening lines of the application codebase.